andrenasturas/hausse/docs/src/plugins.rst

 Usually, plugins are implemented as classes inheriting from ``Plugin`` or one of its subclasses.
 This implementation standardize plugins, simplify some recurrent behaviors, and may allow in the future more extensive use of plugins, like performance analysis and debugging.

-A fully implemented Plugin should at least be instantiable and callable with the three arguments :envvar:`elements`, :envvar:`metadata` and :envvar:`settings`.
+A fully implemented Plugin should at least be instantiable and callable with a :py:class:`hausse.lib.Project` argument.